katriryt/ot-harjoitustyo/documentation/architecture.md

 Each of the views is implemented as their own class.
 Only one of the views is visible at any given point of time.

+Note: GameView is currently divided in two classes (GameView and PlayGameInteractions, which are to be combined).

 [UI](../src/ui/ui.py) class is responsible for showing each of the view.
 UI class also includes the common functionalities for all the views (e.g. common buttons for moving between different views).
 Each of the views is drawn on a dedicated frame within the overall UI.

 User interface is intended to be separate from the game logic.
-UI related classes call on methods from the [GameOptions](../src/services/gameoptions.py) and [PlayGame](../src/services/playgame.py) classes, which interact with the other classes (work in progress).
+UI related classes call on methods from the [PlayerDatabaseInteraction](../src/repositories/playerdatabaseinteraction.py), [KatakanaDatabaseInteraction](../src/repositories/katakanadatabaseinteraction.py), and [PlayGame](../src/services/playgame.py) classes (especially last one work in progress).

-## Game Logic

-Game logic is work in progress.
+The most important UI classes are the following ones.

-At the beginning of the game, player sets the basic variables for the game to be played in the [GameOptions](../src/services/gameoptions.py) class.
-At the moment, class offers the following core functionalities, such as
+In the [OptionsView](../src/ui/optionsview.py), the player sets the basic variables for the game to be played.
+Class offers, e.g., the following core functionalities:
 - '_choose_name_for_game(self)'
 - '_check_if_name_ok(self, proposed_name)'

-Class is to include functionalities for selecting e.g. difficulty level of the game.
-Class is yet to be linked with the [PlayGame](../src/services/playgame.py) class.

-At the moment, the core game logic had been developed in [PlayGame](../src/services/playgame.py) class.
-Class offers core functionalities to play the memory game, such as
+- '_generate_level_buttons(self)'
+- '_select_game_level(self, selected_game_level_button)'
+- '_update_current_game_optios(self)'

+In the [PlayGameInteractions](../src/ui/playgameinteractionsview.py), the player interacts with the game, flipping cards and collecting points.
+Class offers, e.g., the following core functionalities:
+- '_draw_game_view(self)'
 - '_set_up_game_board(self)'
-- '_generate_game_list(self, wanted_pairs, wanted_sudden_deaths)'
 - '_card_pressed(self, input_button_number)'
-- '_game_over(self, message)'

-Regarding the main ways to use Player's individual data, [Player](../src/entities/player.py) class provides e.g. the following key functionalities:
-- 'create_new_player(self, given_name)'
-- 'get_one_player_stats(self, given_name)'
-- 'update_player_stats(self, new_stats)'

-Class is the primary link with the [DbUtilities](../src/repositories/dbutilities.py).
+## Game Logic

+Game logic is work in progress.
+Class [PlayGame](../src/services/playgame.py) is to include the activities that will result from player interacting with the game, e.g. increasing points, reducing lives, losing/winning the game, and saving final results to the player database.

 The full game logic is descibed below (based on current level of implementation):